 - How the story was initiated and followed (with particular credit given for instigating or finding a story)

 - Consideration of production pressures or deadlines and time constraints

 - Demonstration of best use of the format/s in which the work was published or broadcast, including clever choices in storytelling through multimedia

 - Excellence in written or verbal communication and/or technical and production skill

 - Public impact or benefit, including audience engagement and serving specific communities

 Each category will be judged by a three-person jury who will determine three finalists and then the winner.
 The Walkley Young Australian Journalist of the Year Award will be judged by members of the Walkley Judging Board from each of the category winners.

 Finalists will be contacted directly and announced online on Tuesday May 26, 2020

 When will winners be announced?

-The Walkley Young Australian Journalist Award winners will be announced at a special event on July 26, 2017 in Sydney.
+The Walkley Young Australian Journalist Award winners will be announced at the Walkley Mid Year Celebration on June 17, 2020 in Sydney.